BioID-GmbH/BWSClient-RestGrpc-Java/readme.md

 ## Overview

-The **BioID RestGrpcForwarder** project is a Java Spring Boot application that receives REST calls and forwards these calls to the gRPC endpoint of the BioID Web Service 3.
+The **BioID RestGrpcForwarder** project is a Java Spring Boot application that receives RESTful calls and forwards these calls to the gRPC endpoint of the BioID Web Service 3.

 This approach allows you to utilize the advantages of gRPC (e.g. low latency and protocol buffer) while providing a